Yoru-cyber/XLSXReaderJava/README.md

 # XLSX Reader

-This is a personal Java library designed to simplify reading data from `.xlsx` files.
+This is a personal Java library made from scratch to read data from `.xlsx` files.
 This library implements a basic, custom parsing approach without relying on external libraries like Apache POI.
 Currently, it provides the fundamental functionality: parsing an XLSX file and creating a document object representing its structure.

 ## Features